Sarah Winchester: Other properties

 After purchasing the Llanada Villa, Winchester invested in more property in the area.
-She paid $10,000 gold coin for a home for the Merrimans.
-Extensive renovations and additions were made to this home direction of Winchester and her sister.
-As of 2018 this home was valued at almost seven million dollars.
+She paid a $10,000 gold coin for a home for the Merrimans.
+Extensive renovations and additions were made to this home under the direction of Winchester and her sister.
+As of 2018 this home was valued at almost $7,000,000.

 Winchester purchased 140 acres of land next to the Merriman home with the intention of raising and marketing large carriage horses.
 The purchase of the land proved difficult since the land title was not clear.
 She hired Samuel Franklin "Frank" Leib to complete the purchase and sort out the title of the property.
 The horse business venture was not successful.

 In 1903 Winchester purchased several properties in Atherton, one of which was purchased for the Marriotts to live in.

 In 1904 Winchester purchased land in the San Francisco Bay area near Burlingame.
-After this Winchester commissioned the construction of an ark, or houseboat, which was a trend at the time, to be docked at her Burlingame property.
+After this she commissioned the construction of an ark, or houseboat, which was a trend at the time, to be docked at her Burlingame property.

-She owned multiple rental properties in Palo Alto, believing that property values near Stanford university would increase in value, two homes in Atherton, each on four acres, and thirty undeveloped acres of land.
-In 1907 she purchased a Tudor style home in Burlingame Park where she stayed while overseeing the dredging of a canal for her houseboat.
+She owned multiple rental properties in Palo Alto, believing that properties near Stanford university would increase in value, along with two homes in Atherton, each on four acres, and thirty undeveloped acres of land.
+In 1907 she purchased a Tudor-style home in Burlingame Park, where she stayed while overseeing the dredging of a canal for her houseboat.

 The houseboat remained unscathed after the San Francisco earthquake.
 Winchester and the Marriotts lived in the houseboat while repairs were made to their properties.

-In 1907, Winchester purchased a home at 44 Inglewood Lane that became her full time home.
-This home was so attractive, a photo of it was featured in the program for the Panama-Pacific International Exposition of 1915.
+In 1907, Winchester purchased a home at 44 Inglewood Lane that became her full-time home.
+This home was so attractive that a photo of it was featured in the program for the Panama–Pacific International Exposition of 1915.

 Presidential visits

-In 1901 President William McKinley visited the Santa Clara Valley and Winchester did not invite him to visit her despite the president knowing who her husband, Will, was and having recommended him to be added to a memorial list of Historic Families of America in Washington D.C.
+In 1901 President William McKinley visited the Santa Clara Valley; Winchester did not invite him to visit her despite the president knowing who her husband, Will, was and having recommended him to be added to a memorial list of Historic Families of America in Washington D.C.

 In 1903 President Theodore Roosevelt visited California but did not visit Winchester.
 Rumors have persisted that Roosevelt attempted to visit her but her gate was locked.
 Roosevelt did not want to meet Winchester since he was worried that it would be seen as him promoting Winchester rifles.
-While president he was careful to not endorse any products.
-In addition, Winchester was not in San Jose but was in San Mateo preparing for her niece, Marian "Daisy" Merriman's wedding to Frederick A. Marriott III.
+While president he was careful not to endorse any products.
+In addition, Winchester was not in San Jose but was in San Mateo preparing for her niece Marian "Daisy" Merriman's wedding to Frederick A. Marriott III.